John McLean

 John McLean (March 11, 1785 – April 4, 1861) was an American jurist and politician who served in the United States Congress, as U.S. Postmaster General, and as a justice of the Ohio and United States Supreme Courts.
 He was often discussed for the Whig Party nominations for president, and is also one of the few people who served in all three branches of government.

 Born in New Jersey, McLean lived in several frontier towns before settling in Ridgeville, Ohio.
 He founded The Western Star, a weekly newspaper, and established a law practice.
 He won election to the United States House of Representatives, serving from 1813 until his election to the Ohio Supreme Court in 1816.
-He resigned from that position to accept appointment to the administration of President James Monroe, becoming the United States Postmaster General in 1823.
-Under Monroe and President John Quincy Adams, McLean presided over a major expansion of the United States Postal Service.
+He resigned from that position to accept appointment to the administration of President James Monroe, becoming the U.S. postmaster general in 1823.
+Under Monroe and President John Quincy Adams, McLean presided over a major expansion of the United States Post Office Department.
 In 1829, President Andrew Jackson appointed McLean as an associate justice of the United States Supreme Court.

 On the court, McLean became known as an opponent of slavery, and he was frequently mentioned as a presidential candidate for various parties.
 McLean received the support of delegates at the 1848 Whig National Convention, the 1856 Republican National Convention, and the 1860 Republican National Convention.
 He was the sole dissenter in the fugitive slave case of Prigg v.
 Pennsylvania and one of two justices to dissent in the landmark case of Dred Scott v.
 Sandford.
 McLean served on the court until his death in 1861.

 Early years

 McLean was born in Morris County, New Jersey, the son of Fergus McLean and Sophia Blackford.
-After living in a succession of frontier towns, namely Morgantown, Virginia, Nicholasville, Kentucky, and Maysville, Kentucky, his family settled in Ridgeville, Warren County, Ohio in 1797.
+After living in a succession of frontier towns, namely Morgantown, Virginia, Nicholasville, Kentucky, and Maysville, Kentucky, his family settled in Ridgeville, Warren County, Ohio, in 1797.
 There, McLean received his formal education and developed his interest in law, later graduating from Harvard in 1806.
 It can be argued that his anti-slavery views also began to form at this time, given his upbringing as an evangelical Methodist with a focus on egalitarianism.
 His brother William was also a successful Ohio politician.

 McLean studied law and was admitted to the bar in 1807.
 That same year, he founded The Western Star, a weekly newspaper at Lebanon, the Warren County seat.
 In 1810, Mclean transferred ownership of the Star to his brother Nathaniel and hung up his shingle, beginning to practice law as an individual lawyer for the first time.
 He was elected to the U.S. House for the Thirteenth and Fourteenth Congresses, serving from March 4, 1813, until he resigned in 1816 to take a seat on the Ohio Supreme Court, to which he had been elected on February 17, 1816, replacing William W. Irvin.